openvmp/partcad/examples/provider_manufacturer/README.md

-# /pub/examples/partcad/provider_manufacturing
+# /pub/examples/partcad/provider_manufacturer

-Example of a manufacturing provider which is a pseudo 3D printer
+Example of a manufacturer provider which is a pseudo 3D printer.

 ## Usage
 Get a quote: